 All Penn State students are required to take a course to develop their skills in oral communication.
 You can complete this through CAS 100A (Effective Speech) or CAS 100B (100B focuses on communication within groups).

 These classes are offered every semester at the Abington campus; completing this requirement early in your academic career will benefit you in all your other courses.

 Other Communication Arts & Sciences courses cover topics such as intercultural communication, gender and communication, and organizational communication.

 A wide range of courses in mathematics are available to Abington students that include algebra, trigonometry, calculus, differential equations, matrices, finite math, and math education.
 Research opportunities with our research faculty in various areas of mathematics are also available under the auspices of ACURA (Abington College Undergraduate Research Activities).

-There are many opportunities for the musically inclined at Penn State Abington!
 We offer a variety of courses in music appreciation, history, and theory, as well as classes focused on specific musical genres such as rock, popular music, and jazz.

 - Private Voice and Piano Lessons